LivingLegacyMedia/vowbound/chapter_12.md

 The gray space had opened around Cassian—the Silent Market, the place between places where the Law itself could be bargained with directly.

 The space was vast and empty.
-Not dark, not light.
-Just... neutral.
+Neutral.
 And in the center, waiting as it always waited, was the presence he'd felt before.
-Not a person.
-Not even a consciousness, exactly.
-Just the Law itself, ready to enforce any exchange properly offered.
+Something beyond personhood, beyond consciousness as he understood it.
+The Law itself, ready to enforce any exchange properly offered.

 His father's notes had mentioned this—the difference between bargaining through a coin and bargaining directly with the Law.
 How possession and bond were separate things.
 How one could be traded without the other, if the terms were precise enough.

 Cassian took a breath and spoke into the emptiness: "If I trade possession—just possession, not my bond with the coin—what could I get?"

-The answer came not in words, but in knowledge that simply appeared in his mind: Physical contact with one of the Hollow.
+Knowledge flooded his mind: Physical contact with one of the Hollow.
 Nine seconds of unbroken contact to sever them from the network.

 Nine seconds.
 Korrin had resisted Draven's commands for ten seconds before.
 It was possible.
 Barely.